Lucia Joyce: Mental illness and later life

 Lucia Joyce started to show signs of mental illness in 1930, including a time period during which she was involved with Samuel Beckett, then a junior lecturer in English at the École normale supérieure in Paris.
 In May 1930, while her parents were in Zurich, she invited Beckett to dinner, hoping "to press him into some kind of declaration."
 He flatly rejected her, explaining that he was only interested in her father and his writing.

 By 1934, she had participated in several affairs, with her drawing teacher Alexander Calder, another expatriate artist Albert Hubbell, and Myrsine Moschos, assistant to Sylvia Beach of Shakespeare and Company.
 As the year wore on, her condition had deteriorated to the point that James had Carl Jung take her in as a patient.
 Soon after, she was diagnosed with schizophrenia at the Burghölzli psychiatric clinic in Zurich.
 In 1936, James consented to have his daughter undergo blood tests at St Andrew's Hospital in Northampton.
 After a short stay, Lucia Joyce insisted she return to Paris, the doctors explaining to her father that she could not be prevented from doing so unless he had her committed.
 James told his closest friends that "he would never agree to his daughter being incarcerated among the English."

 Lucia Joyce returned to stay with Maria Jolas, the wife of transition editor Eugene Jolas, in Neuilly-sur-Seine.
 After three weeks, her condition worsened and she was taken away in a straitjacket to the Maison de Santé Velpeau in Vésinet.
 Considered a danger to both staff and inmates, she was left in isolation.
 Two months later, she entered the maison de santé of François Achille Delmas at Ivry-sur-Seine.

 In 1951, Joyce was transferred back to St Andrew's Hospital.
 Over the years, she received visits from Beckett, Sylvia Beach, Frank Budgen, Maria Jolas, and Harriet Shaw Weaver who acted as her guardian.
+Her cousin, Bozena Delimata, with whom she had lived in Dublin in 1936, would write in 1980 that her condition had vastly improved and that the two maintained a regular correspondence.
 In 1962, Beckett donated his share of the royalties from his 1929 contributory essay on Finnegans Wake in Our Exagmination Round His Factification for Incamination of Work in Progress to help pay for her confinement at St Andrew's.

 In 1982, Lucia Joyce had a stroke and died on 12 December.
 She is buried in Kingsthorpe Cemetery.
 Each year on Bloomsday (16 June), extracts from James Joyce's Ulysses and other readings related to his life and works are read at Lucia Anna Joyce's graveside.
 In 2018 on Bloomsday, Letters to Lucia, a play written by Richard Rose and James Vollmar in which characters from Lucia's life, including Samuel Beckett, Kathleen Neel, Nora Barnacle/Joyce and Joyce himself appear, was performed by the Triskellion Irish Theatre Company at the graveside.